stencillogic/Start-with-Rust-fast/README.md

 hm.insert(String::from("Blue"), 10);
 hm.insert(String::from("Yellow"), 50);

-// check if entry with a key exists and add if not hm.entry(String::from("Yellow")).or_insert(50);
+// check if entry with a key exists and add if doesn't hm.entry(String::from("Yellow")).or_insert(50);

-// get value
+// get value be a key
 let val = hm.get("Yellow");

 // iterate